 The wines and winemakingAfter focusing on sparkling wines at Castello di Cigognola, Gabriele Moratti’s new still-wine venture pays tribute to his father Gian Marco’s passion for sailing and one of Sardinia’s main features, the wind.
 The winery and wines all take their names from local winds.

 Based in Neoneli, the winery (below) vinifies grapes from vineyards near the towns of Mandrolisai and Barigadu, respectively in the provinces of Oristano and Nuoro.

 The polycultural landscape of Mandrolisai is one of the 14 in Italy enrolled in the National Register of Rural Landscapes of Historical Interest, and the only one in the region of Sardinia, by virtue of the fact that over the last 200 years the use of the land has remained unaltered.

 All the wines are made in the same simple method, but the grapes from different vineyards “react in a completely different way”, showing “the characteristics of the terroir and the quality of the grapes themselves”, according to Gian Matteo.

-- Fermentations are with native yeasts bred in a pied de cuve in the vineyard.
+- Fermentations are with native yeasts bred in a pied de cuve.

 - The foam of the pied de cuve is cleaned “in the very first days so to avoid taste deviation”.

-- Whole berries and 20-30% whole bunches go into cement vats (up to 2,000L), old Burgundy barriques from Vosne-Romanée (228L), or wooden vats of 2,000L for fermentation, keeping each vineyard’s fruit separate.
+- Whole berries and 20-30% whole bunches are layered in cement vats (up to 2,000L), old Burgundy barriques from Vosne-Romanée (228L), or wooden vats of 2,000L for fermentation, keeping each vineyard’s fruit separate.